 In our fragmented and depersonalized health care system, deficit-based care has become the norm.
 Deficit-based care focuses on the dysfunctional – what needs fixing.
 It’s a limited and limiting approach that can cause healthcare practitioners to view patients as cases, not as people possessing unique assets and capabilities.
 In a deficit-based care system, patients and their families are vastly undervalued resources.

-Strengths-Based Nursing and Healthcare is an alternative approach to care that shifts the conversation from “What’s wrong?” to “What’s right?”
+Strengths-Based Nursing and Healthcare is an alternative approach to care that enlarges the conversation from “What’s wrong?” to include “What’s right?”

 It is an idea whose time has come.
 Individuals are now expected to become active partners in managing their own health and dealing with the health issues that arise within their families.
 They are more likely to rise to the challenge when they have confidence in their abilities to draw on and develop the strengths that will help them cope with the situation they are facing.
 Nurses and healthcare workers who take a strengths-based approach to care are forging collaborative, empowering partnerships with patients and their loved ones – and at the same time, they empower themselves.